-- Whenever possible, the vehicle shall be positioned to avoid the necessity of backing. - Another employee, if present, shall be stationed at the rear of the vehicle to assist the driver in backing the vehicle safely.
+- 307.1 Whenever possible, the vehicle shall be positioned to avoid the necessity of backing. - 307.2 Another employee, if present, shall be stationed at the rear of the vehicle to assist the driver in backing the vehicle safely. - 307.3 When backing a vehicle, take the following precautions:

-- 307.3 When backing a vehicle, take the following precautions: - A. A reverse signal (back-up alarm) and cameras designed for back up shall be used if vehicle is so equipped. - B. Back slowly. - C. Watch both sides but do not depend entirely on mirrors.
+- A. A reverse signal (back-up alarm) and back-up cameras shall be used if vehicle is so equipped. - B. Back slowly. - C. Watch both sides but do not depend entirely on mirrors.